jeremyolliver/speedcomplainer/README.md

 * sudo apt-get install speedtest-cli
 * sudo ln -s /usr/bin/speedtest-cli /usr/local/bin/speedtest-cli
 * optional if you are on a raspberry pi (pip install twython)
+* if you have issues with speedtest-cli you can install the latest from source via: `sudo pip install git+https://github.com/sivel/speedtest-cli.git --upgrade`

 ## Twitter Account
 You will need to create and account with twitter http://twitter.com